A Scaling Law for Synthetic-to-Real Transfer: How Much Is Your Pre-training Effective?: Details of Theoretical Analysis

-Since $\lambda_1\to 0$ and $r_1\geq 1/2$, (c) and (d) are smaller than (b).
+Since $\lambda_1\to 0$ and $r_1\geq 1/2$, the terms (c) and (d) are of smaller rate than (b).
 Likewise, (f) and (g) are smaller than (e).
 The candidates of dominant terms are thus (a0), (a1), (b), (e), (g), and (h).